-We will align with the wishes of the City, provincial and national government departments to plan a state-level opening in November 2024.
+We will align with the wishes of the City, provincial and national government departments to plan a state-level opening.

 CWGC archive photograph showing the unveiling of the Freetown Memorial, Sierra Leone in 1933

 Our plan is to develop designs for the site this year and commence construction in 2025.